 Mr. Ellison wrote a book of his own while studying at the Sorbonne in Paris, and held publishing internships with Doubleday France and Harry Abrams in New York.
 He has taught creative writing at two universities.
 While in graduate school at The University of Grenoble, Mr. Ellison played ice hockey for the French National team, and later, boxed professionally — pursuits which have served him well in dealing with editors.

 Along with a select and very successful list of non-fiction projects, Mr. Ellison represents fiction primarily, with projects ranging from belles lettres to popular entertainment.
 Mr. Ellison works with each author meticulously from concept to finished work, and every one of his authors has had and will have his or her books on the New York Times or Publisher’s Weekly bestseller lists; or become bestselling authors within their genre.

-For queries to Mr. Ellison or Ms. Walker, please include a brief description of your work, along with any relevant credentials in the body of your email.
+We are currently only accepting electronic submissions.
+For queries to Mr. Ellison , please include a brief description of your work, along with any relevant credentials in the body of your email.
 Attached, please provide roughly the first 50 pages of your work (at minimum), along with any other material you consider pertinent to your query.
-Given constrained time, neither Mr. Ellison nor Ms. Walker are able to respond to every email, and thus if you do not hear a response within 4-6 weeks, it is likely that we are unable to offer representation.
+Given constrained time, Mr. Ellison is not able to respond to every email, and thus if you do not hear a response within 4-6 weeks, it is likely that he is unable to offer representation.